TUMFTM/BETOS_Framework/README.md

 We provide one visualization script (M12_Visualization/...), which shows the SOC trajectory of the truck's battery over time and distance.
 The execution of the script is, by default, hidden.

-## Perform multiple simulation runs using multiprocessing for the article: Optimizing the Journey:
+## Perform multiple simulation runs using multiprocessing for the article: <br /> Optimizing the Journey
 Addressing the research article "Optimizing the Journey: Dynamic Charging Strategies for Battery-Electric Trucks in Long-Haul Transport", we show the simulation of the scenarios shown in this paper.
 All results and plotting scripts for this paper can be found in M13_Simulation_Task.
 ### Input: